Austin United FC

-Austin United FC, also known as The Armadillos, is an semi-professional American soccer team in Austin, Texas.
+Austin United FC, also known as The Armadillos, is a semi-professional American soccer team in Austin, Texas.
 The team plays in the National Premier Soccer League (NPSL), as part of the league's South Region's Lone Star Conference.

 History

-The team was founded in 2017 by Orlando Medrano and played its first season in the NPSL in 2020.The team participated in regional competitions for two years before joining the NPSL in 2020.
+The team was founded in 2017 by Orlando Medrano, and played its first season in the NPSL in 2020.The team participated in regional competitions for two years before joining the NPSL in 2020.
 In November 2024, it was announced that Austin United would be joining The League for Clubs for the 2025 season.